remaro-network/auv_profeat/README.md

 ## Examples of Usage
 *A description of how to use the artifact in general accompanied by small examples -> Already part of the previous section?*

+## Extend the Artifact
+*TODO: Do we want to write a bit about how to extend it? (include new modules, make the feature model richer, include new states in the FTS)*

 ## Acknowledgements